7Block Labs

 • Event-driven bridges, not nightly batch

-• Identity that spans Web2 ↔ Web3
+• Identity that bridges Web2 and Web3

-• Key custody choices by risk tier
+• Key custody options based on risk level

-• Interop as a first-class requirement
+• Interop as a top priority

 • Observability and SRE discipline